How to apply for national listing of agricultural and vegetable plant varieties in the UK.

 - the proposed name of the variety, as published in the Gazette

-- any other information the Secretary of State considerers desirable
+- any other information that the Secretary of State wants to know

 - the species, name and a description of the variety

-- the date of acceptance of the variety onto the National List, and a summary of all the facts on which the acceptance was based
+- a summary of all the facts on which the acceptance was based

-- for genetically modified varieties, the reference number under which the variety was accepted for marketing under the relevant legislation
+- the reference number under which the variety was accepted for marketing (for genetically modified varieties and foods)

-- the name and address, or address code, of the maintainer
+- the name and address of the maintainer